Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Scattering analysis

 where $\delta_0$ denotes the $S$-wave phase shift.
 Note that we employ a normalization such that the $S$-matrix element is associated with the $T$ matrix by $S=1+2i p T$ and the unitarity relation reads ${\rm Im}\, T= p \,|T|^2$.
 Furthermore, with this normalization, $T$ is identical to the amplitude $f_{0^+}$ specified by eq.~(2.26) of ref.~\cite{Liang:2023scp}, i.e., $T=f_{0^+}$.
-Consequently, the quantization condition of eq.~\eqref{eq:Luscher.formula} reduces to the well-known form
+Consequently, the L\"uscher quantization condition has the well-known form